 Originally, the Jungle Cruise was designed to be a vaguely educational sort of attraction, with guests learning about the different major rivers of the world and the animals that inhabit them.
 However, since the early 1960s, the attraction has evolved, and today it’s much better known for the jokes spouted by the various skippers.

-With the new Jungle Cruise movie set to debut next summer, it was almost guaranteed that some of those jokes would be immortalized in film.
-That was confirmed with the release of the first trailer, as Dwayne Johnson dropped the one joke that no Jungle Cruise skipper worth their hat would ever forget, “the back side of water.”
+With the new Jungle Cruise movie set to debut next summer, it was almost guaranteed that some of those jungle cruse jokes will be immortalized in film.
+That was confirmed with the release of the first trailer, as Dwayne Johnson dropped the one joke that no Jungle Cruise skipper worth their hat would ever forget, “the backside of water.”

-Dwayne Johnson’s character looks to have a bit more in common with your average Jungle Cruise skipper than we might have guessed, and while hopefully the movie doesn’t take 12 minutes of screen time for a full run through of the attraction, as fans of the Jungle Cruise’s fantastically awful jokes, here’s hoping a few more will make it into the movie.
-Here are a few more Jungle Cruise classics we hope to here when we board the Amazon Belle next year.
+Dwayne Johnson’s character looks to have a bit more in common with your average Jungle Cruise skipper than we might have guessed, and while hopefully, the movie doesn’t take 12 minutes of screen time for a full run-through of the attraction, as fans of the Jungle Cruise’s fantastically awful jokes, here’s hoping a few more will make it into the movie.
+Here are a few more Jungle Cruise classics we hope to hear when we board the Amazon Belle next year.

 In the water right there is Ginger.
 Careful though, Ginger snaps.
 She’s one tough cookie.
 I know, I know…it’s a ‘crumby’ joke, but I milk it for all I can